-03 Annually review Prepare and forward Annual Review Report [Project manager] Executive Snapshot: project This is a report from the project manager to the project board and the outcome board, using the format available in the Executive Snapshot or as agreed in advance.
+03 Annually review Prepare and forward Annual Review Report [Project manager] Executive Snapshot: project This is a report from the project manager to the project board Annual Review Report and the outcome board, using the format available in the Project Budget Balance Executive Snapshot or as agreed in advance.
 The former offers a coherent and structured assessment of progress based on the chain of results initially defined in the Resources and Results Framework (RRF).
 It may be supplemented by additional narrative to meet specific reporting needs of stakeholders, especially bilateral donors.
-Annual Review Report Project Budget Balance Develop the annual work plan for the next year [Project manager] Revise Budget This plan includes developing and/or refining the project results with respect to: Award Summary>Activity Link ✓ Output targets; Purpose Activity details and schedule; Description ✓ Budget; Quality Criteria ✓ Management arrangements; ✓ Funding.
-Quality Method 5 Start & End Date These elements shall be validated by the project board, based on the review of the project annual report.
-Award Summary>Outpu link Next Year Target Award Profile > View Contract > Contract Lines for creation of new outputs of activities.
-Conduct annual project review [Project manager, project board] Project • Review based on the annual review report of the previous cycle and up-to-date combined delivery report of previous Attachment cycle, and appraisal of the plan for the next annual cycle.
-Project Status O or S (if need to be suspended) Award Status "Closing" if the Board confirms closing.
+Develop the annual work plan for the next year [Project manager] Revise Budget Award Summary>Activity This plan includes developing and/or refining the project Link results with respect to: Purpose Output targets: Description Activity details and schedule; Budget; Quality Criteria Management arrangements; Quality Method Funding.
+Start & End Date These elements shall be validated by the project board, based Award Summary>Output on the review of the project annual report. link Next Year Target Award Profile > View Contract > Contract Lines for creation of new outputs activities.
+Conduct annual project review [Project manager, project board] Project Review based on the annual review report of the previous Attachment cycle and up-to-date combined delivery report of previous cycle, and appraisal of the plan for the next annual cycle.